 If you've been in San Antonio for a while, you know that February is the start of spring!
-In fact this year, the Moutain Laurels are already blooming and covered in bees, and we've even seen some bluebonnets popping up - and they're not usually here until April!
+In fact, some years, the Moutain Laurels are already blooming and covered in bees, and we've even seen some bluebonnets popping up - and they're not usually here until April!
+Even though this February has been a little on the rainy side, there's plenty to do to prepare your garden for spring!

 If winter had been colder, this would have been a good time to replant any seeds that died during freezes, but our winter has been especially warm.
 We may still see some cold snaps ahead, so don't let the sunshine trick you into planting warm season vegetables.